agussuroyo/container/README.md

 ### Q: How is this different from other DI containers?

-This container focuses on simplicity, speed, and minimal memory usage.
+This container focuses on simplicity.
 It provides only essential features without unnecessary complexity.

 ### Q: Does it support constructor promotion?